 Are you part of a public sector organisation that has demonstrated achievements in energy efficiency and decarbonisation?
-Apply for the Public Sector - Energy Leadership category in this year’s Energy Awards.
+The Public Sector - Energy Leadership category is made for you.

 About the Award

 This Award is aimed at public sector organisations that have demonstrated leadership in energy efficiency and decarbonisation over a number of years.
 Entrants should outline what energy savings have been made against their long term ambition, and outline any innovations in their actions, projects or engagement that have improved energy performance.

 Who should apply?